Important Notice

-This is the Privacy Notice of Early Years Scotland.
+This is the Privacy Notice of Early Years Scotland

 This Privacy Notice sets out how we collect and process your personal data.
 This Privacy Notice also provides certain information that is legally required and lists your rights in relation to your personal data.
 This Privacy Notice relates to personal information that identifies you as a natural person (whether you are an actual or potential customer, an individual who browses our website or an individual outside our organisation with whom we interact).
 We refer to this information throughout this Privacy Notice as personal data or personal information and further details of what this includes are set out in this Privacy Notice below.